 We see, here, the conversation between God and His people about the cure for backsliding.
 The calf we talked about in verses 4 & 5 can simply stop digging its feet in and decide to follow the man's direction.
 It is the same for God's people to return to Him as we simply need to stop digging our feet in and accept the direction of the Lord.

-Surely the idolatrous commotion on the hills and mountains is a deception; surely in the Lord our God is the salvation of Israel.
-From our youth shameful gods have consumed the fruits of our fathers' labor - their flocks and herds, their sons and daughters.
-Let us lie down in our shame, and let our disgrace cover us.
-We have sinned against the Lord our God, both we and our fathers; from our youth till this day we have not obeyed the Lord our God.'
+Indeed the hills have proved a delusion, likewise the orgies on the mountains.
+Truly the salvation of Isra'el is in ADONAI our God.
+But from our youth the shameful thing [idolatry] has devoured the fruit of our ancestors' work, their flocks and herds, their sons and daughters.
+Let us lie down in our shame, let our disgrace cover us, for we have sinned against ADONAI our God, both we and our ancestors, from our youth until today; we have not paid attention to the voice of ADONAI our God."

 This realization of the need to stop digging our feet in is called repentance.
 Here, we see Israel recognizing that they were deceived and changing their mind to agree with God.
 This is what is meant by repentance and it is the same thing that we all have to go through to get to the point of accepting Jesus Christ as our Lord and Savior.
 In order to fix a problem (sin) you must first admit that you have it and desire to change.